 The cottages are fully equipped with quality crockery, cutlery, cookware and tableware.
 We also provide washing up liquid, dishwasher tablets, cloths and tea-towels.
 The appliances are all electric.

-There is an internet connection point with cable in each cottage.
-We do not have a computer or laptop for customers use.
+There is an internet connection point with cable in each cottage plus WiFi.

-All cottages have T.V, DVD player and cd/tape player.
+All cottages have T.V, DVD player and stereo.

-From drop off point A there are 8 steps (15mm high) separated by platforms to the courtyard entrance.
+Distance from drop off area to cottage is 41 metres.
+From the drop off point, there are 8 steps (15mm high) separated by platforms to the courtyard entrance.
 4 shallow steps (11 cm) followed by slight gradient and further 8 (11cm) steps to patio.
 From patio 4 steps down to lowest courtyard terrace level.
+There are handrails alongside all steps.

 There is one (10cm) step up into Beechnut.
 The front door is a big solid door with sliding latch (126cm.high).
 The bedroom (5 ‘ bed) is to the left on the same level divided by wood and glass screen with curtains.

-Access to the rest of the cottage is through a narrow doorway (52cm)through the thickness of the old walls down 3 deep steps to the passage.
-On this level to the right is the shower room.
-This has a large, though not wide, walk in shower which you step down into.
+Access to the rest of the cottage is through a narrow doorway (52cm) which is the thickness of the old walls and down 3 deep steps to the passage.
+On this level to the right is the bathroom which has one step down into the walk-in power shower area.

 From the passage there are 2 more steps down into the living and kitchen area.
 The fridge and microwave are at eye level.